GoogleCloudPlatform/community/tutorials/google-kubernetes-engine-hyperparameter-search/index.md

 gke_search.fit(X, y)
 ```

-(There are additional steps of creating a docker image and a cluster that we need to run before calling `gke_search.fit`.)
+(For the purposes of this overview, we skipped a few additional steps for creating a docker image and a cluster that we need to run before calling `gke_search.fit`.)

 While the job is running on the cluster, you can monitor its progress with